flash62au/EngineDriver_Home/docs/configuration/setup_wizard.rst

 ----

 The setup wizard will start automatically the first time you run Engine Driver after you install it.
 It set some basic preferences and asks for the necessary permissions.
-These preferences can be subsequently be changed use the ``preferences`` menu option, or by re-running the wizard, which can only be done from the menu on the connection screen.
+These preferences can be subsequently be changed use the : :menuselection:`Menu --> Preferences`, or by re-running the wizard, which can only be done from the menu on the connection screen.

 Initial Screen
 --------------